 Valentine’s Day is not just for new couples and first loves, it’s a great day to show the woman you love how beautiful and special you still find her, now that she’s a mother.

 It’s easy for postpartum moms to feel unattractive and vulnerable since the focus has shifted to the baby and she has little time for self care.
 She likely doesn’t feel “in the mood” for anything, and if she’s experiencing the baby blues, postpartum depression or anxiety, her mental state may also be suffering.

 Valentine’s Day can be a great excuse to go all out and remind her of how much you love her.
-Boost her self-confidence and mood with one of these awesome valentine’s day gift ideas.
+Of course, you can’t go wrong with roses, chocolates and a card telling her how much she’s appreciated.